Chiewy23/design-patterns/README.md

 Design Patterns are known solutions to common problems.

-There are hundreds of design patterns available, so this repo will only cover some of the most common ones:
+There are hundreds of design patterns available, so this repo only covers some of the most common ones:

 - Singleton :white_check_mark:
 - Factory :white_check_mark: